johnnytbz/johnnytbz.github.io/_posts/2020-03-13-robot-framework-test-locally.md

 ### 4.Install Robot Framework
 Install the Robot Framework using PIP which works (remember the proxy settings).

+For Windows users there is also windows installer available at http://code.google.com/p/robotframework/wiki/Installation#Windows_installer (e.g. robotframework-2.9.1.win-amd64.exe), although Python package manager is preferred to be used installing all Robot Framework related software.
 {: .box-warning}

-**Warning:**For Windows users there is also windows installer available at http://code.google.com/p/robotframework/wiki/Installation#Windows_installer (e.g. robotframework-2.9.1.win-amd64.exe), although Python package manager is preferred to be used installing all Robot Framework related software.
+For Windows users the Command Prompt should be launched as administrator for the following command(s) to run successfully.
 {: .box-warning}
-**Warning:**For Windows users the Command Prompt should be launched as administrator for the following command(s) to run successfully.
 ~~~
 pip install robotframework==3.0.2
 ~~~